 - Every Link Building Technique Known to Man and Why They’re a Waste of Time

-And I’ve made some progress.
-2,380 visitors in a month is well short of my 100k goal.
+2,380 visitors in a month is well short of my 100k visitor goal.
 But, it’s 309% growth over last month.
-That growth can’t keep up for very long without me hitting my goals.
+That growth can’t keep up for very long without me getting there.

 Only 3 blog posts this month.

 - DNS Lookups Explained (With Pictures)

 - The Best Private Video Hosting Sites for Embedded Courses

 I felt a bit burnt out with writing this month.
 I decided to spend some time on other important tasks.
 I set up my website with a load balancer on GCP so that my site is super fast in Japan as well as the US.
 I also completely revamped my contact page to look awesome (and function properly)!

 It feels insane that I’ve been doing this for an entire year.
 The first 7 months may have started out slow, but I’ve really picked it up the past few months.
 I nearly reached my initial goal of a blog post a week when all was said and done.
 Plus, I coded this entire theme and set up the fastest hosting possible all while struggling with a full-time job.
 Not bad.

 I had a very productive month this month.
 I completely revamped my author page to look awesome.
 On top of that, I wrote 6 massive blog posts.